 What is Google Stadia?

-Google marks its entrance into the gaming market with Google Stadia, a cloud gaming service that allows players to stream the latest games to their Chromecast, Google mobile device, or computer on a subscription basis.
-The Google Stadia requires no high price overhead in the form of a physical console, though you will need to pick up a Google Chromecast Ultra to play on your TV.
+Google marked its entrance into the gaming market with Google Stadia in 201.
+The cloud gaming service allows players to stream the latest games to their Chromecast, Google mobile device, or computer on a subscription basis.
+Google Stadia requires no high price overhead in the form of a physical console, though you will need to pick up a Google Chromecast Ultra to play on your TV.

 What internet speeds do I need to run Google Stadia?